MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 If this occurs, close and reopen your Office application to be able to apply your labels.

-#### AIP analytics and audit logs

-When co-authoring is enabled, the Azure Information Protection client doesn't send any [audit logs](audit-logs.md).

-#### Labels with user-defined permissions

-In Microsoft Word, Excel, and PowerPoint, labels with user-defined permissions are still available and can be applied to documents, but are not supported for co-authoring features.

-This means that applying a label with user-defined permissions will prevent you from working on the document with others at the same time.

 #### Unsupported features for co-authoring

 The following features are not supported when working with co-authoring and sensitivity labels:

+- **AIP analytics and audit logs**.
+When co-authoring is enabled, the Azure Information Protection client doesn't send any [audit logs](audit-logs.md).

 - **DKE templates and DKE user-defined properties**.
 For more information, see [Double Key Encryption (DKE)](plan-implement-tenant-key.md#double-key-encryption-dke).

+- **Labels with user-defined permissions**.
+In Microsoft Word, Excel, and PowerPoint, labels with user-defined permissions are still available and can be applied to documents, but are not supported for co-authoring features.

+    This means that applying a label with user-defined permissions will prevent you from working on the document with others at the same time.

 - **Removing external content marking in apps**.
 For more information, see [The client side of Azure Information Protection](rms-client/use-client.md).